 The new normal.
+Mental health and COVID-19.
+If you’re wondering how to optimize wellness during the current pandemic, you’re not alone.
 Over the past few weeks, many of us have shifted to working, learning, grocery shopping, exercising, and hair cutting from home.
 Instead of spending time in person with friends, family, and co-workers, we talk at our phone and computer screens to stay in touch.
 The days blend into each other now that we have no places to go or people to see, and we do our best to put some sort of structure to them.
 And in the time of COVID-19, we consider ourselves lucky if those are our biggest concerns.
 Some have experienced much more devastating changes due to the loss of jobs, health, and even life.
 They’ve lost everything, and fear for how much worse it will get before it gets better.
 This would have all seemed unbelievable just a couple of months ago, and yet, it’s where we find ourselves.

 It’s safe to say that the COVID-19 pandemic has changed things for all of us, whether it’s simply the loss of our old way of life, or a much more tragic one.
 And during these times, it can be helpful to understand what we’re going through in the context of grief.
 When we think of loss in the traditional sense, we think of the death of a loved one or the end of a significant relationship.
 But our feelings and reactions to this pandemic are much like what we go through when we grieve.
 We’re grieving the loss of the way things used to be.
 And just as some people have a harder time working through the grief process, some folks are finding it harder to adapt to the loss of our old way of life.
 In this article, we’ll explore some of the normal, common reactions to our new reality, and identify some red flags to watch out for.
 We’ll also offer a few suggestions about how to grieve the loss of the old normal, and shift into the new one, in a healthy way.